stcucufa/epistrophy/doc/manual.md

 The shell adds convenience methods to fibers:

+* `Fiber.named(name)` gives a name to the fiber.
+This sets the `name` property of the fiber as well as the `name` property of any `ScheduledFiber` scheduled from this fiber; this is useful for debugging and identifying a fiber at runtime.

 * `Fiber.append(f)` calls the function `f` with the fiber as its argument and returns the fiber.
 This allows setting up more complex chains of operations in the same manner as adding a single instruction.
 For example, given a